rararamberg/fithub/README.md

 ## Overview

 _**FitHub** is a full-stack application where studio and gym owners can add their business to a collective online platform where clients can check out their classes.
-Owners are able to create their profile, add their classes, and make updates or delete as needed to their class schedule._
+Owners are able to create their profile, add their classes, and make updates or delete as needed to their weekly schedule._

 <br>